 But have you thought about what they could get out of making contact as well?

-Genealogy is give and take.
+Genealogy is giving and taking.

 You give what information you know and you take what you don’t know.